 “Heimatdichtung as Resistance Literature: Ernst Wiechert’s Die Majorin.”
 Dept. of English and Modern Foreign Languages (EMFL) Scholarship Luncheon.
 Lee University.
 17 Nov.
 2004.

-Sermons in Community Churches (German and English)
+Sermons and Devotional Messages in Community Churches (German and English)

 “Von Hirten und Himmlischen Heerscharen: Zur geistlichen Rezeption der Weihnachtsbotschaft.”
 German Lutheran Christmas Eve Worship Service.
 St. John’s United Church of Christ, Naperville, IL.
 24 Dec.
 2012.